mesosphere/dcos-docs-site/pages/1.13/security/ent/ldap/ldap-troubleshooting/index.md

 ![LDAP user not found](/1.13/img/ldap-user-error.png)

+Figure 8.
+LDAP user not found

-In most cases, you see this error if a specified user or service account is not within the scope of the user search base you have defined or if there is a problem with the distinguished name (DN) or distinguished name (DN) template used to bind to the LDAP server.
+In most cases, you will see this error if a specified user or service account is not within the scope of the user search base you have defined or if there is a problem with the distinguished name (DN) or distinguished name (DN) template used to bind to the LDAP server.
 If you see this error, you should verify the following settings:
 - The type of bind operation and authentication method you are using to connect to the LDAP server.
 - The scope defined for the user search base.
 - The user distinguished name (DN) template you are using.